douglasgreen/commentaries/marcus_aurelius/meditations.en.md

 - **Rational Living**: The passage underscores the importance of living according to rational principles, avoiding rash actions, and maintaining a kind disposition towards others.
 - **Acceptance of Nature**: Marcus advises accepting the natural course of life and the universe, which includes the inevitability of death and the transient nature of fame and achievements.

-Overall, Marcus Aurelius encourages a life of rationality, humility, and acceptance, focusing on the present and aligning one's actions with the natural order and rational thought.
+Overall, Marcus encourages a life of rationality, humility, and acceptance, focusing on the present and aligning one's actions with the natural order and rational thought.

 XI.
 In this passage, the focus is on the practice of methodical contemplation and understanding of the nature of things.
 Marcus advises that one should carefully analyze and describe every object or situation that comes to mind.
 This involves breaking it down into its fundamental parts and understanding it in its true form, without any embellishments or biases.